York White Roses: York Pirates

-The 1969 season was the last season of York minor-league baseball in the 20th century.
-After many dismal seasons in the 1960s the York Pirates made it to the Finals against the Pittsfield Red Sox.
+The 1969 season was unfortunately the last season of York minor-league baseball in the 20th century.
+After many dismal losing seasons in the 1960s the York Pirates made it to the Finals against the Pittsfield Red Sox of Massachusetts.
 Pittsfield won the first game of the series 7–4 but the remaining games of the Championship were rained out and York was named champions (York was in first place in the league that season).

 Stadium

 The White Roses had numerous ballparks during the first half of the 20th century.
 In 1947, York moved its minor-league team from Memorial Field in West York, Pennsylvania, to Memorial Stadium in York.
 York's minor-league clubs continued to play at Veterans Memorial Stadium/Bob Hoffman Stadium until the York Pirates folded at the end of the 1969 season.